 Timeline of Studies

 In the first year of the combined program, students will complete MS coursework and initiate research efforts.
 The 4-year veterinary degree begins in the fall of the second year of the combined program.
 Research will subsequently be completed, and the manuscript submitted for publication, over summers between years 1 and 2, and 2 and 3, of the DVM program.
-Elective and vacation weeks within the 4th year of the DVM program may also be used to complete MS work.

 In addition to conventional attributes of acceptance into CSU's DVM Program, the DVM MS-AnSci selection subcommittee seeks students with demonstrated interest in livestock medicine through coursework, volunteer posts and employment opportunities.